thxbb12/awesome-computing-resources/README.md

 * [Mathieu Ropert][57] - A blog about C++ with a bit of a French touch
 * [The Overflow][58] - The Stackoverflow Blog
 * [Drew DeVault][240] - Drew DeVault is the creator of the Hare language, founder of SourceHut, author of the Wayland book, etc.
+* [confessions of a code addict][254] - Passionate software engineer with a knack for turning complex ideas into simple solutions; insights and experiences from over a decade in the tech industry.

 ## Books
 * [SystemsApproach book][138] - Computer Networks: A Systems Approach